A Special Invitation to Jump-Start Your College Experience

 Eunice Achiaa, Class of 2014

-If you have been selected to participate in a very special five-week summer session called the Student Transition Program (STP), your freshman year starts here.
+By accepting the offer to participate in the Student Transition Program (STP), your freshman year starts here.
 STP is designed to help you successfully prepare for life on your new campus.
 You’ll take up to two classes during the summer, use the library, eat in the dining hall, work out in the gym and fitness center, and meet some great friends prior to the fall term.
 Participants in the STP program receive a full scholarship for the summer session that covers tuition, room and board, and textbooks.*

 What You Can Expect